Horsham Township, Pennsylvania: Parks and recreation

 Horsham Township Parks & Recreation has 815 acres of parkland including public parks, a community center and a trail system.
 The parks contain playground equipment, sand volleyball, tennis courts, picnic pavilions and fields for baseball, softball, soccer, lacrosse and football.

 The Horsham Township Trail System is a bicycle and pedestrian network which provides ready access to parks, schools, library, neighborhoods, retail centers and business parks.
 The Power Line Trail runs across the township along a PECO Energy right-of-way.

-Horsham Township has four golf courses: Squires Golf Club, Commonwealth National Golf Club (an Arnold Palmer-designed course), Limekiln Golf Course, and Talamore Country Club.
+Horsham Township has three golf courses: Commonwealth National Golf Club (an Arnold Palmer-designed course), Squires Golf Club, and Talamore Country Club.

 Graeme Park is a 42-acre historic park located in Horsham Township, featuring the Keith House, the only surviving residence of a colonial Pennsylvania governor.
 The mansion has remained virtually intact since the late 18th century.